Things to Do in Buenos Aires

 Important:

-- There is a minimum of three (3) walkers per tour.
-If we do not arrive at least one hour before the start time, the tour may be cancelled.
+- There's a minimum of three (3) walkers per tour.
+If we don't reach the minimum an hour before the start time, the tour could be canceled or rescheduled.
 Our guide will inform you if this or any rescheduling with a WhatsApp message.

 It is about time we discovered a non-touristic neighborhood, feeling the vibe of its people, discovering its monuments and parks and the history of a town that once grasped a Capital status...
 Learn about the new immigrants, their philosophy and maybe come across the largest fruit in the world.